-Lawsuits are being filed against the manufacturers of electronic cigarettes because the batteries in the devices have been known to overheat and explode during normal use, and also during charging, causing severe burns to users and property damage.
+Lawsuits are being filed against the manufacturers of electronic cigarettes (e-cigs) because the batteries in the devices have been known to overheat and explode during normal use, and also during charging, causing severe burns to users and property damage.

 Why are Electronic Cigarettes so Dangerous